BR British Rail Crimson & Cream

 were three large sidelights along the bodysides of the vehicles.
 From the No. 1

-and first pair of double doors as the bodysides here each had six hinged covers
+guard’s door and first pair of double doors as the bodysides here each had

-to allow access to the traction batteries.
-The first sidelight was centrally
+six hinged covers to allow access to the traction batteries.
+The first sidelight

-between the next two sets of outward-opening double doors, the second sidelight
+was centrally between the next two sets of outward-opening double doors, the

-was centrally between the next two sets of outward-opening double doors; the
+second sidelight was centrally between the next two sets of outward-opening double

-third was between the last set of double doors and the No. 2 end cab vestibule
+doors; the third was between the last set of double doors and the No. 2 end cab

-door, this sidelight being much closer to both sets of doors than the first
+vestibule door, this sidelight being much closer to both sets of doors than the

-two.
-All of these sidelights had a horizontal dividing bar across them towards
+first two.
+All of these sidelights had a horizontal dividing bar across them

 All